ashtonsix/Fleek/guide/interfaces.md

 # Interfaces

-Interfaces describe your data.
-They help you find bugs at compile time, reduce runtime errors & make operators / functions more versatile.
+Interfaces describe your program, identifying errors during compilation & runtime.
 Every function & identity has an interface.
-Fleek's hybrid (dynamic / static) approach to interfaces creates a strong balance between imperative flexibility & functional safety.

 Most functional languages are pure, this means: